We've independently reviewed this article to make sure it's as accurate as we can make it.

 #2 Clean the Filter

-#4 Check and Clean the Garbage Disposal
+#3 Check and Clean the Garbage Disposal

-Cleaning your garbage disposal is relatively easy.
+In my opinion, cleaning your garbage disposal is relatively easy.
 All you need to do is put a stopper on the sink and fill it halfway with warm water.
 Then, add about ¼ cup of baking soda, 6 pounds of ice, and 1/3 cup of lemon juice to the water in the sink.